These Sugar-Free Gingerbread Cookies are nut free, low carb, keto, paleo and absolutely crispy and delicious!

 - In a mixing bowl whisk (using an electric whisk) the egg, coconut oil, sunflower butter, vanilla and monk fruit sweetener together.

 - Whisk in the sunflower meal, ground chia, baking powder, spices, and salt.
+Form a ball with the dough and wrap in plastic wrap and refrigerate for about 30 minutes.

 - Roll the dough between two sheets of parchment paper, about ⅛ inch thick.
 Cut out cookie shapes using a 3 inch round cutter.
 Re-roll any excess dough and cut out the extra cookies, until all the dough has been used up.